FahimUddin295/Client-Task-Management-Tool/README.md

 # Client-Task-Management-Tool
-The requirments was to make a free Client Task Management Tool with Google Sheet
+The requirments was to make a free Client Task Management Tool with Google Sheet for a small development team with a few projects (for massive data hangdling it it may not work properly).
+Added script that will bring all different sheet data into a master_data sheet as Google sheet allows to make pivot and other charts only on a single sheet.